-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Questions from students will be answered during class, and office hours allocated for this module.
 Worked-examples during classes are participative, and written solutions to every problem are provided after discussion.